purpleteam-labs/purpleteam-s2-containers/README.md

 <br>

-Once you have cloned and configured the environment for the stage two containers, head back to the [local setup](https://purpleteam-labs.com/doc/local/set-up/) documentation to continue setting up the other purpleteam components.
+Once you have cloned and configured the environment for the stage two containers, head back to the [local setup](https://purpleteam-labs.com/doc/local/set-up/) documentation to continue setting up the other _PurpleTeam_ components.